asntech/biasaway/docs/webapp.rst

 original repositories.
 In that case, please make sure to concatenate all chromosome fasta files in one single genome fasta file.

+We also provide a collection of precomputed background repositories for the nine organisms mentioned above using k-mers of size 100, 250, 500, 750 and 1000 base pairs.
+They can be found as individual compressed files in our `Zenodo repository <https://zenodo.org/record/3923866>`_

 Availability
 ============
 The BiasAway web-server is freely available at: